 Sharing food is an integral part of Croatian culture.
 Food brings the community together in an unexplainable way that becomes a part of life.
 It’s typical that those who prepare the food will fuss over whether you’ve enjoyed enough or not, usually they will insist it’s the latter, only to then bring more food out!
 Peka is particularly popular for social gatherings or events given its ability to serve many at once!
 Croatian’s love to congregate around a table for hours deep in conversation enjoying the company of their companions over a delicious meal, most often than not with a shot of rakija.

 Peka has definitely stood the test of time and is still frequently consumed by locals and flavour seekers globally.
 Some even argue that it’s the dish of Croatia!
 For Croatians, it’s traditional to cook this meal in their fireplace at home.
-More common than not, Croatian families have their own special outdoor ovens in order to prepare dishes like Peka.Embed this image on your website – Just copy this code and insert it onto your site!
+More common than not, Croatian families have their own special outdoor ovens in order to prepare dishes like Peka.Table of contents

 History of Peka